Codecademy/docs/content/css/concepts/transform-functions/terms/translate/translate.md

 ## Definition

-CSS transform function that translates an element by one or more axes.
+Translates an element by one or more axes.

 ## Syntax